USING IRONPDF FOR PYTHON

 This Python code snippet leverages the IronPDF library to manipulate PDF documents.
 Initially, it defines an HTML content snippet representing a cover page with a title.
 Then, it employs the ChromePdfRenderer() method to convert this HTML into a PDF document, storing it in pdfdoc_a.

 Then, it loads an existing PDF document, "removed.pdf," using PdfDocument.FromFile("removed.pdf").
-The code proceeds to prepend the content of pdfdoc_a to this existing PDF using pdf.PrependPdf(pdfdoc_a) method.
-Essentially, this code combines the cover page PDF with the "removed.pdf," creating a new PDF document named "addPage.pdf", effectively adding the cover page to the beginning of the original PDF.
+The code proceeds to prepend the content of pdfdoc_a to this existing PDF using the pdf.PrependPdf(pdfdoc_a) method.
+Essentially, this code combines the cover page PDF with the "removed.pdf", creating a new PDF document named "addPage.pdf", effectively adding the cover page to the beginning of the original PDF.

 4. Conclusion